-Sharp, jerky, fast, joint-rotational, momentum-based movements (as these are unsafe and / or inefficient)
+Sharp, jerky and fast movements; rotational joint movements and momentum-based movements (these are unsafe and / or inefficient)

-Postures that rely more on philosophical concepts than physiological movement (for example, visualisation while waving hands around a bit)
+Postures that rely heavily on philosophical concepts (for example, visualisation while waving hands around a bit)

 A therapeutic exercise developed in the early /mid 20th century from a training exercise of the martial art Tai Chi Chuan.